PraderioM/opal-bulk-marking/README.md

 **NOTE**: In the case of a student submitting multiple files opal-bulk-marking will download all of them and add the suffix "\_submission\_\<submission_number>".

+**NOTE**: In the case of a student not having a student id opal-bulk-marking will assign it the id "0000000" and store it together with the student name.

 **IMPORTANT**: Before starting the download make sure your Firefox browser is configured as described in Section [Configuration](#sec_configuration).

 <a id="subsec_upload"></a>